Does your cost per click go up and up? Maybe your AdWords budget can’t achieve the customer acquisition costs you want.

 We’ll go into detail on that in the next section.

-You can save as much as much as 400% over your competitors if you have a high score.
+You can save as much as 400% over your competitors if you have a high score.
 We’ll discuss.

 If you set several criterion for which you’re willing to pay more, you’re charged for each when multiple criteria apply.